North Korea fires more missiles, U.S. announces ship seizure as tensions mount

 At the U.N.
 Human Rights Council in Geneva on Thursday, the United States called on North Korea to dismantle camps it said held tens of thousands of political prisoners.

-North Korea denied the existence of political prisoners and said U.S. sanctions were hampering North Koreans’ enjoyment of life.
+North Korea denied it held political prisoners and said U.S. sanctions were hampering North Koreans’ enjoyment of life.

 “Such anachronistic acts are very dangerous,” its ambassador to the council, Han Tae Song, said.

-Reporting by Josh Smith, Hyonhee Shin and Joyce Lee in Seoul; Elaine Lies in Tokyo; David Brunnstrom, Steve Holland, Idrees Ali, Sarah N. Lynch and Makini Brice in Washington; Michelle Nichols at the United Nations and Stephanie Nebehay in Geneva; Editing by Nick Macfie, Alistair Bell and James Dalgleish
+Reporting by Josh Smith, Hyonhee Shin and Joyce Lee in Seoul; Elaine Lies in Tokyo; David Brunnstrom, Steve Holland, Idrees Ali, Sarah N. Lynch and Makini Brice in Washington; Michelle Nichols at the United Nations and Stephanie Nebehay in Geneva; Editing by Alistair Bell, James Dalgleish and Peter Cooney